portdeveloper/slot-machine-monorepo/README.md

 For more detailed information on Fly.io deployment, refer to their [documentation](https://fly.io/docs/languages-and-frameworks/).

+## Environment Variables

+Deployment scripts are taking care of environement variables for you, which means that you don't need anymore to add secrets manually on fly.io.
+In order to add environment variables for any of the apps (front or back) follow these instructions:

+1. Add the desired env var in the .env file in the directory corresponding to the app (packages/frontend/.env or packages/backend/.env).
+2. Add the environement variable in the CLI command of the deployment script (deploy-back.sh or deploy-front.sh) using the already present models.
+3. Add the build ARG & ENV instructions in the corresponding Dockerfile under the `#Define env arguments here` section.

 ## Contributing

 Contributions are welcome!
 Please follow these steps: